jsfuentes/Chrome-Plugin-Base/README.md

 # Chrome Plugin Base

-Chrome Plugin with babel and great development tooling:
+Chrome Plugin boilerplate with great development tooling:

+- Basic service_worker
+- Basic content script injected into every page
+- Basic popup with React
-- `.babelrc` and parcel adds support for the async/await, react, and targets the last 4 major Chrome versions
+- `.babelrc` and parcel building adds support for Typescript v5 and React v18
-- Instead using callback plugin functions, use `webextension-polyfill` which is cross-browser and promise based
+- Config setup offering user info, isDev, and custom config json importing based on packed or unpacked plugin
+- Debugging Code
-- debug library set to only print in development
+    - `debug` package setup to only print in development when you turn on verbose console logging
-- printing of messages and local storage changes
+        - prints all messages and local storage changes
-- functions to get development axios and debugging
+    - Sourcemaps setup for debugging original code
-- popup with React and empty options page
+- Prettier and Eslint setup

 ## Setup